What is Aphasia?

 Global Aphasia: Global Aphasia impacts overall cognitive and communication abilities and is most commonly a result of a thrombotic stroke at the trunk of the middle cerebral artery thus impacting both Broca’s and Wernicke’s areas and the Arcuate Fasciculus that connects the two areas, of the brain on the left side.
 During a stroke, brain areas do not receive blood and oxygen and brain cells thus die causing injury to the area of the brain.
 This is the most severe type of stroke and is most commonly experienced right after a stroke.
 Both speech production and comprehension abilities are impacted as well as reading and writing.

 Anomic Aphasia: This type is characterized primarily by the inability to find the correct word that the person is searching for when speaking.
 This is known as word finding problems and is the chief characteristic of Anomic Aphasia.
 Anomia is when the person is unable to recall the names of objects, people or places that the knew before they suffered a stroke.
 Also known as amnesic aphasia, the person seems to not remember things from their life.
-Many times the person is able to give a detailed description of the item, but is not able to produce the word itself.
+Many times the person is able to give a detailed description of the item but is not able to produce the word itself.
 Anomic Aphasia can be very frustrating for the person who suffers from it as they are seemingly always looking for the right word.

 Conduction Aphasia: This type of Aphasia, which is rare, involves damage to the left parietal lobe and an area called the Arcuate Fasciculus.
 The Arcuate Fasciculus is a pathway in the brain that connects the lower and side-back part of the brain to the front part of the brain.
 Damage to this area can impair communication between these brain areas and thus cause symptoms of Conduction Aphasia.
 The symptoms include difficulty repeating words and phrases, especially as the phrases get longer.
-The person may be able to express himself fairly well with some word finding problems and may have intact comprehension of what is said to him, but inability to repeat was is said.
+The person may be able to express himself fairly well with some word finding problems and may have an intact comprehension of what is said to him, but the inability to repeat what is said.

 Leigh Brain and Spine is proud to have earned the distinction as a Certified Brain Health Coach Center and is a proud member of the Amen Clinics referral network.